This plugin reacts to filament sensor output. If triggered it issues desired gcode to printer.

-- GPIO mode - BOARD or BCM mode, BOARD mode - referring to the pins by the number, BCM mode - referring to the pins by the “Broadcom SOC channel”, if this is selected by 3rd party, this option will be disabled with note on GUI
+- Board mode - Physical/BOARD or GPIO/BCM mode, Physical/BOARD mode - referring to the pins by the number, GPIO/BCM mode - referring to the pins by the “Broadcom SOC channel”, if this is selected by 3rd party, this option will be disabled with note on GUI

 - pin number - pin number based on selected mode